Topiramate (Topamax) versus ...

 - Topiramate vs Flunarizine

-Both topiramate and divalproex sodium are anticonvulsants and have been FDA approved for prophylaxis of migraine headaches.
+Both anticonvulsants topiramate and divalproex sodium have been FDA approved for prophylaxis of migraine headaches and are recommend as first-line agents for migraine prevention.

 Despite their proven efficacy in migraine prevention, there are no head-to-head randomized studies comparing topiramate and divalproex sodium.
 According to the open-label nonrandomized investigation topiramate and divalproex have quite similar effectiveness, but differ in their side effects profile 6.